datacite/tasks/product_specifications/DVjtom_67/readme.md

 - How can plausible be used display usage stats?
 - How can relaiably process usage stats according to the CoP and produce similar stats as with the weblogs processing?

-- [ ] As product designer, I would like to Usage stats tracker ID to be a unique and its generated automatically, So that usega stats do not get mixed and users don't have to spent time generating IDs.

-        Scenario: Recieving usage stats from the Tracker for existing DataCite DOIs Given that Stats Processing Service received the analytics from the Tracker When ----
-             Then the processor must process the analytics following the COUNTER Code of Practice for Research Data.
-             And processor must send the processed stats to the Eventdata service with the appropiated metadata: source-id, relation-type-id, total, obj-id, subj-id
-             And subj-id must be an url to usage report in the '/reports' endpoint of the month in which the usage stats were captured.

- Feature: Generating Usage Report
-        Scenario: Generating a usage report in SUSHI format on demand Given that the user staff admin wants to generate a usage report in SUSHI format for a give repository And tha staff_admin user is in the repository settings of a given repository When the user click generate report
-             Then the Fabrica should transition to generation report page And the page should show a month selector and a generate Usage Report button When the user selects a month
-             And the user click generate report button Then a message with the URL of the report to be generated should be displayed And a background job should be triggered to generate a USAGE report in SUSHI format using EventData events.